Skip to main content

 Engineering Services

-Our mission is to improve the quality of life for the citizens of Bryan by guiding the growth and managing the design of the City’s infrastructure.
+Our mission is to improve the quality of life for the citizens of Bryan by guiding the growth and managing the design of the city’s infrastructure.
 We strive to create an environment that encourages development and protects community interests.
 Below is a brief summary of the primary functions of Engineering Services:

 • Development Review: Review development plans to ensure that water, wastewater, street and drainage improvements meet Bryan development standards.
 Oversized Participation Request Application